jvaldesp/Getting-and-Cleaning-Data/README.md

     Extracts only the measurements on the mean and standard deviation for each measurement.
     Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-    From the recently created data set, it creates a second, independent tidy data set with the average of each     variable for each activity and each subject.
+    From the recently created data set, it creates a second, independent tidy data set with the average of each Variable for each activity and each subject.

   Steps to work on this course project

     Download the data source and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder.
     Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
     Run source("run_analysis.R") and it will generate a new file tiny_data.txt in your working directory.

 Dependencies